 There is no better way to prove that function is only limited by imagination than perusing the field of objects made of recycled materials.
-When it comes to light fixtures, the visual appeal of such objects is doubled by the warming presence of light.
+When they are used to create unique light fixtures, the visual appeal of such objects is doubled by the warming presence of light.
 Here are just a few ideas masterfully put in practice by ingenious designers or by handmade aficionados.

-Designed and sold by Materious, a Chicago-based product design studio, the Bone Lamp is inspired by the concept of bird bones – strong yet light, designed for efficiency, yet capturing the graceful dance of flight.
+Designed and sold by Materious, a Chicago-based product design studio, the Bone Lamp is inspired by the concept of bird bones – strong yet light, designed for efficiency, yet capturing the graceful movement of flying birds.
 Made of PVC pipe salvaged from construction sites, the lamp gives scrap materials a new life, lending them a surprising beauty.
 The soft, elongated cutouts create the most beautiful display of light, giving off the feeling of living matter.

 Photos via materious.com

-The use of industrial materials in light fixture making is visually appealing because it is surprising.
+The use of industrial materials in creating unique light fixtures is visually appealing because it is surprising.
 This hand-crafted Edison lamp uses steel plumbing pipes to create a fixture with a rustic effect.
 The effect is enhanced by the wood support that balances the cold presence of metal with the warmth of organic materials.

 Taken a step farther, the same concept leads to playful creations, such as this adorable “robot lamp.”